nicofilliol/BBBCopter/ArduPilotInstallation.md

     sudo mkdir -p /usr/bin/ardupilot
     ```

-    Then we'll create a ArduPilot hardware configuration file at `/usr/bin/ardupilot/aphw`, which is run by the services defined in step 2 prior to running the ArduPilot executables:
+    Then we'll create a ArduPilot hardware configuration file with `sudoedit /usr/bin/ardupilot/aphw`, which is run by the services defined in step 2 prior to running the ArduPilot executables:

     ```
     #!/bin/bash